ismaelc/ConcurDisruptSF/README.md

 --

 - **Best Use of Concur API -- Up to $1,000 in Amazon Gift Cards** – For an app that demonstrates the best use of Concur APIs; prize distribution is $200 to each winning team member.
 - **Best Use of Concur API + Co-Sponsor API On-stage - Free passes to [The Perfect Trip DevCon 2014](https://developer.concur.com/devcon?utm_source=Blog_Evang&utm_medium=blog&utm_campaign=DevConBlogs) ($99 per ticket)** - For teams (2 tickets per team) that demonstrate the best of the Concur API + co-sponsor API onstage.
-For example, best use of Concur + Yodlee, Best use of Concur + Pebble, and so on.
-Applies to all Disrupt co-sponsors listed in [mashup list above](#mashup).
+For example, best use of Concur + Yodlee, Best use of Concur + Pebble, and so on. **Applies to all Disrupt co-sponsors listed in [mashup list above](#mashup)**.
 All contestants can also apply to pitch their app for a shot at $100K in prizes. (https://developer.concur.com/devcon/PerfectTripFundAwards)

 <a name="addl">Additional Information</a>